Closing West Seattle-how did we get here?

 As a small business owner, I feel it is important to share our point of view, as I feel that our struggles are quite overlooked in this tech-heavy environment.

 I will make it short and sweet because nobody likes to read a long sad story.
 And honestly, as hard as these years were, and as much as the pain is deep, these years also offered deep, meaningful friendships, connections that mean more than words, and pure joy.
 But yes, it also was fatiguing and demanding.

 Bullet points are great organizers for thoughts, and since we all know the details from following the news, I feel that we understand each other from half sentences.

-Large corporations started producing Online replacements; these corporations can provide cheaper memberships because they don’t have a brick and mortar overhead and they play in large numbers.
+Large corporations started producing Online replacements; they can provide cheaper memberships because they don’t have a brick-and-mortar overhead and play in large numbers.
 They can drive national advertisements and gain millions of users, thus able to offer services at a much lower price.

 The fitness industry does not have a lobby representation; thus, unlike the restaurant industry did not receive large sums in grants.

 Seattle offered some small grants, not nearly enough to make a difference.
 With a monthly overhead of $15,000/month, receiving a total of $9000 in 2020 was nice, but not helpful.
 And in 2021 many of the small grants were focused on minority-owned businesses.
 Though I am female and an immigrant from a small country, and English is my second language, I did not qualify as a minority.